Legal cases with fixed pricing, standardized processes, and firm timelines

 2) Physical Mode:

-By furnishing the Challan 281 in the authorised bank branch
+By furnishing the Challan 281 in the authorized bank branch

 Form 26AS is an annual consolidated tax statement issued under Section 203AA of the Income-tax Act, 1961.
 It contains details of various taxes deducted on your income by deductors: be it your employer, bank, or even a tenant.
 It can be accessed from the income-tax website by all taxpayers using their Permanent Account Number.